 - a fever

-- a burning feeling, stinging or persistent pain under the cast
+- a burning feeling, stinging, pins and needles or persistent pain under the cast

 - your cast feeling too tight or too loose